sundas586/Data_Warehousing/README.md

 ![1](https://user-images.githubusercontent.com/33677647/208683950-3eade0fa-99fd-470f-bb9d-d7770e5cf252.png)

+#  What is the level of granularity of a Fact Table?

+The granularity is the lowest level of information stored in the fact table.
+The depth of data level is known as granularity.
+A fact table is usually designed at a low level of granularity.
+This means we must find the lowest amount of information stored in a fact table.
+For example, employee performance is a very high level of granularity.
+In contrast, employee performance daily and employee performance weekly can be considered low levels of granularity because they are much more frequently recorded data.
+The granularity is the lowest level of information stored in the fact table; the depth of the data level is known as granularity in the date dimension.

+The level could be a year, month, quarter, period, week, and day of granularity, so the day is the lowest, and the year is the highest.
+The process consists of the following two steps determining the dimensions to be included and the location to find the hierarchy of each dimension of that information.
+The above factors of determination will be resent as per the requirements.

 ## Data Migration
 is a process of moving application data from old systems to new ones.
 It typically requires transferring data between Storage types or formats.
 Automated migration frees up human resources from tedious, error-prone tasks.